Funding Chart

 Exchange Lines

-Each exchange is rendered in its own unique color.
+Each exchange is rendered in its own unique color (27+ distinct colors for all supported exchanges).
 The line type is stepAfter — funding rates appear as staircase steps because the rate remains constant between settlement periods (every 1h or 8h depending on the exchange).

 Toggle Buttons